expo/expo/docs/pages/versions/v32.0.0/guides/using-firebase.md

 ### Authenticated Data Updates with Firestore

-Here's how to implement a data update using [Firestore](https://firebase.google.com/docs/firestore/).
+Here's one way of implementing a data update using [Firestore](https://firebase.google.com/docs/firestore/).

-For more information, check out [this forum post](https://forums.expo.io/t/open-when-an-expo-firebase-firestore-platform/4126/29).
+This sample was borrowed from [this forum post](https://forums.expo.io/t/open-when-an-expo-firebase-firestore-platform/4126/29).

 ```javascript
 import firebase from 'firebase'